oracle-quickstart/oke-transcoder/README.md

 This quickstart template deploys [FFMPEG transcoder](https://www.ffmpeg.org/) on [Oracle Kubernetes Engine (OKE)](https://docs.oracle.com/en-us/iaas/Content/ContEng/Concepts/contengoverview.htm).

 # Pre-Requisites
 Transcoder on OKE depends on use of [Instance Principals](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/callingservicesfrominstances.htm) for container execution.
 You should create a [dynamic group](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingdynamicgroups.htm) for the compartment where you are deploying your OKE cluster.
+The Dynamic Group must match either all compute instancers in the compartment or compute instances that have a certain tag.
+In this example, I am using a Default Tag for all resources in the target compartment to define the Dynamic Group:

+tag.DynamicGroup.InstancePrincipal.value='Enabled'

 After creating the group, you should set specific [IAM policies](https://docs.oracle.com/en-us/iaas/Content/Identity/Reference/policyreference.htm) for OCI services which you want Airflow to integrate with.

 **Due to enforcement of [OSMS](https://docs.oracle.com/en-us/iaas/os-management/osms/osms-getstarted.htm) for compute resources created using an `manage all-resources` policy, you need to specify each service in a separate policy syntax**